 / architecture

-two repos, one ecosystem, one database. the website renders the gallery, search, and the in-progress pack builder. the bot handles ingestion and porting: creators drop packs in discord, the bot parses, converts between java and bedrock, stores assets, and writes straight into the shared postgres. both services run on one server, composed with docker, fronted by cloudflare. ci is github actions: build, typecheck, image push, deploy. the code itself stays private; the linked repos hold detailed readmes that walk through how each piece works.
+two repos, one ecosystem, one database. the website renders the gallery and search. the bot handles ingestion and porting: creators drop packs in discord, the bot parses, converts between java and bedrock, stores assets, and writes straight into the shared postgres. both services run on one server, composed with docker, fronted by cloudflare. ci is github actions: build, typecheck, image push, deploy. the code itself stays private; the linked repos hold detailed readmes that walk through how each piece works.

 / learnings & what i’d change